zhq41/tensorflow_neuralnet/README.md

 Introduction
-- how to use activation function  [done]
+- <a href="https://github.com/zhq41/tensorflow_neuralnet/blob/master/activation_function.py">how to use activation function</a>
 - create bias

 Neural Network LV 1